This is where it all happens…

 I hung up and joined him in the living room, ten steps from my “office.”

 I couldn’t guess, so he showed me the photo of him and Bryan Cranston.

 Breaking Bad aside… the dad from Malcolm in the Middle man!
-As a boy-mom to 3 sons + 1 nephew, I am more Hal than Lois.
-Cranston is a family hero… Last year Warren and I watched the entire series, every season, yet again… which mostly left me wishing for a reprise to get some tips on
+As a boy-mom to 3 sons + 1 nephew, I am more Hal than Lois, Cranston a family hero.
+Last year Warren and I watched the entire series, every episode, yet again…

-We danced around for a bit and, when I calmed down, Warren gave me every last detail, slowly.
+We danced around for a bit and, and when I calmed down, Warren gave me every last detail.
 (I made sure to be the first to touch Warren’s right hand and skim off some of Cranston’s cells from their handshake.)
-Eventually, when we were screamed out, I went back to my office and to my writing.
+Eventually, screamed out, I went back to my office and to my writing.

-So yah, I’m here to follow my dream, but I also get to have a bit of a party with Warren too, which sometimes includes some of his dreams, like meeting Bryan Cranston.
+So yah, following the dream, but having a bit of a party with Warren too, which sometimes includes some of his dreams, like meeting Bryan Cranston.

 PS You must know the drill by now… If you like what you read, please follow me.
 There are two boxes… Click the “follow” box at the bottom of the screen, and NOT the one that has a little ‘w.’
 Pop in your email, and you will be sent a confirmation email.
 Open it, okay it and bish, bam boom… you will get an email with telling you I’ve posted… which is once a week.
 Think of me slaving away… in my little hall office dungeon… pumping out these posts… your following makes me smile….